-Students are required to meet computer competency during the first 30 hours of coursework.
+• Students are required to meet computer competency during the first 30 hours of coursework.
 For additional information, visit www.ws.edu and click on the "computer competency" page.

-"computer competency" page.
-High school deficiencies must be removed prior to graduation; developmental education courses must be taken every semester until completed.
+• High school deficiencies must be removed prior to graduation; developmental education courses must be taken every semester until completed.